beelzebielsk/turbo-fiesta/notes.md

   always writable.
 There's always some space to write.
 - Looks like if I give select three empty lists and let it block, it will block forever.
+- I am not sure how to guarantee that the listening socket is closed.
+  I'm using context managers, but somehow that seems to be skipped.

 Useful Links:
 Overview of diff methods of concurrency